 - regular access to a kitchen with a range of appliances and utensils

 Please be aware that this is a fully online course – there is no printed course-book available.
 However, many resources are hyperlinked on DECV Online for you to print yourself if you wish.

 Things to think about

-As a VCE subject, it will be just as challenging as any other VCE subject and does require organisation, commitment and participation from students.
-You can expect to spend 4-5 hours a week on Food Studies, just like you would for any maths, English or science subject.
+There is a large practical part of the subject but as it is a VCE subject, you will find that you will need to be just as organised and committed as you would for any other VCE subject.
+You can expect to spend 4-5 hours a week on Food Studies, just as you would for any Unit 1-2 Maths, English or Science subjects.

 Things you can do now

 Have a basic understanding of what causes food poisoning to develop and how you can prevent it.

 Be familiar with what you can do to use tools and equipment safely in the kitchen.

 Familiarise yourself with a range of food preparation techniques and how to perform them.